BenPski/SoftManipulatorReinforcementLearning/README.md

 # SoftManipulatorReinforcementLearning

 This provides the code used for the reinforcement learning testing and training with soft manipulators.
-It depends on Keras-RL and SoftManipulatorDynamics.
+It depends on Keras-RL, tensorflow, numpy, and SoftManipulatorDynamics.

 Due to the dependence on the manipuator dynamics it needs to connect with Matlab, to do this the [Matlab python api](https://www.mathworks.com/help/matlab/matlab-engine-for-python.html).
 If you use anaconda to manage your python environments then this can be a bit tricky to setup due to needing to know where to install the libraries.